b-neufeld/sheets2projectionlab/Readme.md

 Screenshot of example Google Sheet (with random balances and blanked-out ProjectionLab API key):
 ![image](https://github.com/user-attachments/assets/92e0259d-2b18-4504-91f9-f97da66d83a2)

+#### If you have a ProjectionLab.com account and the Docker container doesn't work...
+You COULD simply copy and paste the contents of Column D into your browser's development terminal for much-faster-than-manual updates.

 ## Setting up the Docker Image
 Docker Compose Template: